ansys/pydpf-post/docs/source/api/solution.rst

 ***************

 The :class:`DpfSolution <ansys.dpf.post.dpf_solution.DpfSolution>` class is
 the entry point for browsing the contents of the results file.
-Use the following code to load the file and obtain the instance.
+This code shows how to load the file and obtain the instance.

 .. code:: python